tradichel/PacketCaptureAWS/README.md

     Watch the screen for updates.

-    Log into the console to see what was created.
+    Log into the console to see that actions were successful

-    Check the console to see everything was deleted.

 To read articles and papers related to this code: